Club

 1. DRESS APPROPRIATELY

-Most sportswear is acceptable, although men should not wear singlets.
+Most sportswear is acceptable.
 Tennis shoes are a must.
 Street shoes and black-soled runners are not allowed.
-You can style your tennis shirt with a club logo- see Dave Goile for this.
+Members are not allowed to play shirtless.

 Clean and neat is hard to beat!